wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 ## Storing Environment Variables in the Cloud

-When you create software for production, you probably won’t run it from your computer.
+When you create software for production, you probably won't run it from your computer.

 Instead, you most likely will run your code on a server.

-That means, you need to know how to set and get environment variables from wherever you run your code in production.
+That means you need to know how to set and get environment variables from wherever you run your code in production.

 Here is a list of cloud providers and where you can get more information about dealing with environment variables using them: